Radio-frequency identification: Hospitals and healthcare

 Adoption of RFID in the medical industry has been widespread and very effective.
 Hospitals are among the first users to combine both active and passive RFID.
 Active tags track high-value, or frequently moved items, and passive tags track smaller, lower cost items that only need room-level identification.
 Medical facility rooms can collect data from transmissions of RFID badges worn by patients and employees, as well as from tags assigned to items such as mobile medical devices.
 The U.S. Department of Veterans Affairs (VA) recently announced plans to deploy RFID in hospitals across America to improve care and reduce costs.

-Since 2004 a number of U.S. hospitals have begun implanting patients with RFID tags and using RFID systems, usually for workflow and inventory management.
+Since 2004, a number of U.S. hospitals have begun implanting patients with RFID tags and using RFID systems; the systems are typically used for workflow and inventory management.

 The use of RFID to prevent mix-ups between sperm and ova in IVF clinics is also being considered.

 In October 2004, the FDA approved the USA's first RFID chips that can be implanted in humans.
 The 134 kHz RFID chips, from VeriChip Corp. can incorporate personal medical information and could save lives and limit injuries from errors in medical treatments, according to the company.
 Anti-RFID activists Katherine Albrecht and Liz McIntyre discovered an FDA Warning Letter that spelled out health risks.
 According to the FDA, these include "adverse tissue reaction", "migration of the implanted transponder", "failure of implanted transponder", "electrical hazards" and "magnetic resonance imaging [MRI] incompatibility."